 Haiti is a warm night sleeping next to your lover.
 She will leave before dawn.

-It is a waterfall wrapped in a Dickens novel.
-Bill Sikes runs over to ensure he gets his cut — and bullies the kids out of theirs.
+It is a waterfall with children guides who are bullied out of their meager earnings by a cruel caretaker.
 Sullen, broken stares.
-Can’t one thing not be negotiated over this gradient pitting abundance against need?
+Can’t one thing not be negotiated over this gradient pitting abundance against limitless need?

 In Haiti, you pay with your conscience, not your wallet.
 And for what?

 Haiti looks in to you with dark, round eyes.
 It reaches to you in the market.
 It accosts you on the street.
 What it wants — and what you want — are the same.
 Haiti wants a piece of you.
-And though Haiti is exhausted from 22 decades of not getting what she wants, she gets this.
+And though Haiti is exhausted from 22 decades of not getting what it wants, it gets this.

 Seventeen pilgrims on the road from the Central Plateau to Port-au-Prince.